 You can read more about Purslane here.

-Similar recipes include Green Salad with Chickpeas and Feta.
+Similar recipes include Purslane Salad with Tomatoes, and Green Salad with Chickpeas and Feta.

 Browse all of our Purslane recipes.
 Our many Salads are here.
 Or explore our Mid Summer dishes.